This section describes using

 To build and run the tests for a particular build context, use

-dune build @_build/foo/runtestwill run the tests only for the
+dune build @_build/foo/runtestonly runs the tests for the

 dune build @runtestwill run the tests for all build contexts